 Whitworth complies with all federal, state and local nondiscrimination laws that are applicable to religious nonprofit institutions and does not engage in unlawful discrimination on the basis of race, color, national origin, age, sex, or disability.
 With our Christ-centered commitment to building a diverse and inclusive community, the university encourages applications from populations underrepresented at Whitworth including members of racial/ethnic communities, women and persons with disabilities.

 Founded in 1890, Whitworth has consistently ranked among the top regional colleges and universities in the West.
-Whitworth University has an enrollment of more than 3,000 students and offers more than 100 undergraduate and graduate degree programs.
+Whitworth University has an enrollment of nearly 3,000 students and offers more than 100 undergraduate and graduate degree programs.
 With strong liberal arts undergraduate and graduate programs, Whitworth unites a robust commitment to Christian mission and service, academic rigor and care for students.

 Whitworth University's 200-acre campus of red-brick buildings and tall pines offers a beautiful, inviting and secure learning environment.
 More than $125 million in campus improvements have been made in recent years.

 A community of committed Christian faculty and staff employees carries out the university's mission "to provide its diverse student body an education of the mind and heart," equipping its graduates "to honor God, follow Christ and serve humanity."